BrightspaceUILabs/file-uploader/README.md

 </head>
 ```

-Basic usage:
+### Basic Usage with Accessible Label

+It's important to always provide an accessible label which describes the purpose of the uploader using the `label` attribute.
+The label will be hidden visually but associated with the upload input for those using assistive technologies such as a screen reader.

 ```html
 <d2l-file-uploader label="profile picture"></d2l-file-uploader>
 ```

-### Provide an Accessible Label

-It's important to always provide a label which describes the purpose of the uploader.
-The label will be hidden visually but associated with the upload input for those using assistive technologies such as a screen reader.

 ### Multi-file Uploads